marmalad3/pokedex/README.md

 - The description returned from the PokeAPI has newline and tab characters.
 For the purpose of this excercise I haven't filtered them out since I don't know if this is desired.

+# CI

+- A simple github actions workflow was added to run tests.
+This can be extended to have many more helpful checks but has been kept simple for this excercise.

 # Layout

 ```
+├── .github
+│   └── workflows
+│       └── workflow.yml
 ├── Dockerfile
 ├── Makefile
 ├── README.md